Skip to Content

 Exterior of Alexxa's from Paris' casino floor.

-Mon Ami Gabi: Situated directly next to Hexx at Paris, Mon Ami Gabi’s front patio also offers views of the Bellagio fountains across the street. the average entree at Mon Ami will set you back about $30, and there is a burger and fries offered for under $20.
+Mon Ami Gabi: Steps away from Alexxa’s, Mon Ami Gabi’s front patio also offers views of the Bellagio fountains across the street.
+The average entree at Mon Ami will set you back about $30, and there is a burger and fries offered for under $20.

-Beer Park: Perched atop the front of Paris’ rooftop, Beer Park offers one of my favorite fountain views at a manageable price point if eating.
+Beer Park: Perched atop Paris’ rooftop, Beer Park offers one of my favorite fountain views at a manageable price point if eating.

-Giada: Located on the second floor of Cromwell, Giada’s window seats offer a great view of the Bellagio Fountains.
+Giada: Located on the second floor of The Vanderpump Hotel (formerly Cromwell), Giada’s window seats offer a great view of the Bellagio Fountains.

 Pasta entrees at Giada cost about $30, while meats range from $40 for chicken to the low $120’s for a 28 oz.
 Bone-in Tuscan Rib Eye.